Last updated May. 19, 2023 by Charles Zemub

 If you want more control, advanced features, branding, and authority over where your podcast is hosted, you’ll need to make your site for it.
 You’ll need to buy a website hosting service for this.
 Bluehost is worth checking out for this.

-A directory helps podcasters organized their shows for a large listenership and is usually in form of apps and websites.
+A directory helps podcasters organize their shows for a large listenership and is usually in the form of apps and websites.

 To an audience member, podcast directories are a place where you can find new podcast episodes and tune in anytime you want to.
 Your podcast episodes are well arranged to make sure audience members can easily find whichever episode they’re looking for.

 The definition of podcast directories to a podcaster is simple and straightforward – an avenue to reach a larger audience.
 Podcast lovers are drawn to podcast directories due to their intuitive interface and they go there looking for new podcast episodes.

 One of the most frequent questions that many newbie podcasters ask is, “Where should my podcast be listed on?”.
 The main goal is to increase to exposure of your podcasts to a large listener base, so the more directory it’s listed on the better.